GoogleCloudPlatform/hdfs-to-gcs/README.md

 - Support for Push & Pull model
 - Highly configurable

+## Supported Distributions
+The full solution, including the use of crc32c checksums for transfer validation, is tested with Apache Hadoop 2.10 onwards, which corresponds to Hortonworks 3+ and Cloudera Data Hub 5+.
+However, the solution supports the transfer of data from earlier distributions of Hadoop without support for crc32c checksum.

 ## Prerequisits
 1. GCP Service account with following permission to deploy the tool for Pull Mode